Bob Dylan Live: The Fleadh, Finsbury Park, June 20th London 2004

 This show is from 2002 when I went down the road in my home town to see Bob Dylan play another show at the now long defunct London Docklands Arena on May 12th when he was touring the UK on another leg of his Never Ending Tour.
 It was around nine months after his Love & Theft album which was released on September 11th 2001, and the show features a number of songs from it which I was hearing him perform live for the very first time.

-Continue reading “Bob Dylan Live: London Docklands Arena Reloaded”
+Continue reading “Bob Dylan Live: Docklands Arena London 12th May 2002”

 This show is from 2002 when I went down the road in my home town to see Bob Dylan play a show at the now long defunct London Docklands Arena on May 11th when he was touring the UK on another leg of his Never Ending Tour.
 It was around nine months after his Love & Theft album which was released on September 11th 2001, and the show features a number of songs from it which I was hearing him perform live for the very first time.

-Continue reading “Bob Dylan Live: London Docklands Arena”
+Continue reading “Bob Dylan Live: Docklands Arena London 11th May 2002”

 This show is from July 2001 when I went on the road up to Scotland from London to attend a show by Columbia recording artist Bob Dylan given in the grounds of Stirling Castle and who by that point was over 12 years into his Never Ending Tour.
 This is the Part Two of the story.

-By 7 or so the sound check was over, with Bob and the boys now probably back stage having a snack or maybe even a light meal before the show, fresh Scottish salmon possibly.
+By 7 or so the sound check was over, with Bob and the boys now probably back stage having a snack or even a light meal before the show, plates of Scottish smoked salmon, maybe haggis.
 Things were running late, it said on the tickets the gates to the castle would open at 6.30 but we were already way past that and they still remained firmly shut.
 No one seemed to mind however, the setting was great, the vibe nice and peaceful, so no one was getting unduly excited or agitated that still not much was happening.
 We began to move forwards at around 7.15 with people on high alert for any possible queue jumpers who might just try to barge in as we slowly made our way towards the castle gates.
-There was none of that thankfully, which meant that in a stop start kind of way we slowly got closer and closer to the inside of the castle, a slow but sure advance to get within those walls.
-Finally we got to the castle gates and it was with more than a degree of excitement that we handed over our tickets to let the stewards tear off the stubs.
-We were in, now it was simply a question of taking a brisk walk up the steep incline into the castle grounds before a mad dash in order to find the best place possible to see the show.
+There was none of that thankfully, which meant that in a stop start kind of way we slowly got closer and closer to the inside of the castle, a steady but sure advance to get within those walls.
+Finally we reached the castle gates and it was with more than a degree of high excitement that we handed over our tickets to let the stewards tear off the stubs.
+We were in!
+Now it was simply a question of taking a brisk walk up the steep incline into the castle grounds before a mad dash in order to find the best place possible to see the show.

-Continue reading “Bob Dylan Live: Stirling Castle Part Two”
+Continue reading “Bob Dylan Live: Stirling Castle Part Two 13th July 2001”